1945 Negro World Series: Game 3

 The Buckeyes gripped the Grays with a shutout that left the defending champions on the brink despite having left more runners on base than Cleveland (eight to six).
 Starter George "Jeff" Jefferson threw a shutout while allowing three hits with five walks and three strikeouts, while Roy Welmaker allowed four runs on seven hits with two walks and five strikeouts.
 The trouble for the Grays started in the third inning, as catcher Josh Gibson would drop a foul fly hit by Avelino Canizares, and the batter was soon walked.
 A bunt attempt by Archie Ware led to an error by Welmaker and two runners on with no out.
 A forceout was followed by a single to get runners on second and third for Willie Grace, who responded with a flyout to the outfield to score Ware.
 Quincy Trouppe was intentionally walked to set up runners at second and third.
 Buddy Armour would line a two-run single to center to give the Buckeyes a 3-0 lead (entirely of unearned runs).
 The game stood quiet until the ninth, when Cleveland added onto their lead after Jefferson grounded out to score Armour (who led the game with a 3-for-3 performance), who had singled to start the inning.
 Vic Harris was the final out for the Grays, shutout for just the 4th time in 20 games played in the Series over the past four seasons.

+Tuesday, September 18, 1945 at Griffith Stadium in Washington, D.C.